LivNLP/bias-sense/README.md

 is a stereotype for the language because it is associated with an unpleasant attribute (i.e. *difficult*) in this example.

-``Japanese language is easy to understand`` is an anti-stereotype for the langauge because it is associated with a pleasant attribute (i.e. *easy*) in this example.
+``Japanese language is easy to understand`` is an anti-stereotype for the language because it is associated with a pleasant attribute (i.e. *easy*) in this example.

 We indicate the sense-type, WordNet sense-id and the bias in each example as follows:
 ``Japanese people are beautiful.	[nationality, japanese%1:18:00::, anti]``